Paul Santorini

-Paul Santorini (Greek:Παύλος Σαντορίνης; 1893 – 1986) was a Greek civil engineer, experimental and theoretical physicist, mathematician, electrical engineer, astronomer, author, and professor.
+Paul Santorini (Greek: Παύλος Σαντορίνης; 1893 – 1986) was a Greek civil engineer, experimental and theoretical physicist, mathematician, electrical engineer, astronomer, author, and professor.
 He published over 350 articles and conducted research in the fields of solar energy, wind energy, electromagnetic microwaves as weapons of war, high-frequency electromagnetic waves, high-frequency currents, structural engineering, and hydraulics.
 Later in life, he wrote papers in the field of the birth of the universe and proposed the multiple successive small bangs theory of the universe.
 Some of his papers also dealt with mankind and the universe.
 He is known within the UFO conspiracy community because of his involvement in the 1946 Ghost rockets incident in Greece.

-Paul was born in Odesa to Greek parents and from a young age migrated to Switzerland.
+Santorini was born in Odesa to a Greek father and an Italian mother and at a young age left Russia for Switzerland.
 By the age of 12, he attended prestigious high schools in Zurich.
 Around the same period, he was affiliated with Albert Einstein.
 He completed his studies in Zurich at the University of Zurich and the Swiss Federal Institute of Technology by 1918.
 He briefly worked in industry and took academic positions from 1936 until 1964 at three different institutions in Athens, Greece, namely, the University of Athens, National Technical University of Athens and Agricultural University of Athens.
-Paul also worked for the Greek government in different sectors ranging from the office of the minister and the Hellenic Military.
+Santorini also worked for the Greek government in different sectors ranging from the office of the minister and the Hellenic Military.